Calgary’s Location

 The government, universities and schools aren’t quite as generous with their money but offer reasonable salaries and good conditions of employment.

-Despite Calgary’s lower than average unemployment rate, getting well-paid work has proved difficult for many migrants when they first arrive in the city.
+Calgary is at the heart of the Canadian oil and gas industry which is struggling in 2020 and over 25,000 jobs have been lost in the last 12 months.
+This means that getting well-paid work will be difficult for many migrants when they first arrive in the city.
 Many of Calgary’s employers seem to look first for a local employee.
 If they can’t find a suitable local employee, employers will consider employing a migrant.

 Alberta and Calgary’s public finances are very healthy, and the standard of healthcare compares favourably with other parts of Canada.